What Are the Best Colours for Wayfinding Signage?

 Why Colour Matters in Wayfinding

 Human beings process colour faster than text.
-Studies show that colour is identified before shape and before words in visual perception.
 In a busy hospital corridor or a crowded mall, visitors make split-second navigation decisions — often based on colour coding before they even read the sign text.

-- Zone differentiation: Using distinct colours to represent different areas or departments of a facility.
+- Zone differentiation: Using distinct colours to represent different areas or departments.

-- Hierarchy: Using contrast and colour weight to distinguish primary destinations from secondary information.
+- Hierarchy: Using contrast and colour weight to distinguish primary from secondary information.

-- Urgency: Using internationally recognised colours (red for danger, green for safe exit) to communicate critical safety information instantly.
+- Urgency: Using internationally recognised colours (red for danger, green for safe exit).

-- Brand coherence: Aligning wayfinding colours with the overall brand identity of the organisation.
+- Brand coherence: Aligning wayfinding colours with the overall brand identity.

 The Principle of Contrast